puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 `paths` | Array     | Any number of file paths.
 This acts like a sub-hierarchy: if multiple files exist, Hiera searches all of them, in the order in which they're written.
 `glob`  | String    | One shell-like glob pattern, which might match any number of files.
 If multiple files are found, Hiera searches all of them in alphanumerical order.
 `globs` | Array     | Any number of shell-like glob patterns.
 If multiple files are found, Hiera searches all of them in alphanumerical order (ignoring the order of the globs).
-`mapped_paths` | Array or Hash     | A fact that is a collection (array or hash) of values.
-Hiera expands these values to produce an array of paths.
+`mapped_paths` | Array or Hash     | An array or hash, along with a temporary variable name to represent each element of the array or hash, and a path using the temporary variable in interpolation expressions.
+See the section about [mapped paths][#mapped-paths] for details.

 **Explicit file extensions are required** --- use something like `common.yaml`, not just `common`.
 (This is a change from prior versions of hiera.yaml, which magically guessed file extensions.)

 File paths are relative to the `datadir`: if the full datadir is `/etc/puppetlabs/code/environments/production/data` and the file path is set to `"nodes/%{trusted.certname}.yaml"`, the full path to the file is `/etc/puppetlabs/code/environments/production/data/nodes/<NODE NAME>.yaml`.
 (Absolute file paths are also allowed, but are rarely practical.)

 Whichever approach you choose, most of your hierarchy levels should [interpolate][interpolation] variables into the path, since that's what makes Hiera useful.
 For more information about crafting useful hierarchies, see [How hierarchies work][hierarchy].

+#### Globs {:.section}

 Globs are implemented with [Ruby's `Dir.glob` method][dir.glob].
 In short: